mvo5/unattended-upgrades/README.md

 * `Unattended-Upgrade::Automatic-Reboot` - boolean (default:False)

- Automatically reboot *WITHOUT CONFIRMATION* if the file /var/run/reboot-required is found after the upgrade.
+ Automatically reboot *WITHOUT CONFIRMATION* if the file /var/run/reboot-required is found after the upgrade

+ Please note that you need the update-notifier-common package or a custom hook in /etc/kernel/postinst.d to generate the reboot-required file.

 * `Acquire::http::Dl-Limit` - integer (default:0)